Department of Public Administration

 Wu Liangfu’s (1999) dissertation compared public and private management information systems, and an article from the dissertation is forthcoming in the American Review of Public Administration; he is the director of information services for the Village of Downers Grove, and regularly teaches the core course in public MIS in the division’s curriculum.

-Vicki Clarke (2001) took PA as her doctoral second field and wrote her dissertation on local government decentralization and democratization in Ghana; she is currently the MPA coordinator in our Division of Public Administration.
+Vicki Clarke (2001) took PA as her doctoral second field and wrote her dissertation on local government decentralization and democratization in Ghana.

 Ornanong Noiwong (2001) completed her dissertation on the evolution of policy towards Muslims in Thailand; she returned home to Thailand, where she now works in the foreign office.